JalaliLabUCLA/phycv-cuda/README.md

 ## Folder Structure

-- `assets`: sample input images/videos, sample results, documentations.
+- `assets`: This folder contains sample input images/videos, sample results, documentations.
-- `phycv_cuda`: source code of PhyCV CUDA.
+- `phycv_cuda`: This folder contains the source code of PhyCV CUDA.
+  - `main.cpp`: This file serves as the entry point for the application.
 TODO: explain pairs of files, namely their purpose / relationship to each other.

 ## Get Started